influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

 ### Configure access to the InfluxDB container registry

-The provided `influxdb-docker-config.json` grants access to a collection of container images required to run InfluxDB Clustered.
+The provided `influxdb-docker-config.json` grants access to a collection of container images required to run {{% product-name %}}.
-Your Kubernetes Cluster needs access to the container registry to pull down and install InfluxDB.
+Your Kubernetes Cluster needs access to the container registry to pull and install InfluxDB.

-When pulling InfluxDB Clustered images, there are two main scenarios:
+When pulling the {{% product-name %}} image, you're likely in one of two scenarios:

-- You have a Kubernetes cluster that can pull from the InfluxData container registry.
+- Your Kubernetes cluster can pull from the InfluxData container registry.
-- You run in an environment with no network interfaces ("air-gapped") and you can only access a private container registry.
+- Your cluster runs in an environment without network interfaces ("air-gapped") and can only access a private container registry.

 In both scenarios, you need a valid _pull secret_.